Shuangy's Kitchensink

 .

-How to store Chinese Braised Pork Belly
+How to Store Your Chinese Braised Pork Belly

 A blue plate with juicy and crispy Chinese braised pork belly covered in a sticky sauce.